-Quote for today, “ Adding a little drama to a classic recipe feels like giving extra love and more Joy to yourself. “
+Adding a little drama to a classic Italian tomato salad recipe feels like giving extra love and more Joy to yourself.

-Tomatoes, basil and fresh mozzarella are one of those must-have ingredients the same as watermelon, feta cheese and mint that are often made at home or served in the restaurant, especially when the temperature is not just warm but hot - hot!.
+Tomatoes, basil and fresh mozzarella are one of those must-have ingredients the same as watermelon, feta cheese and mint that are often made at home or served in the restaurant, especially when the temperature is not just warm but hot.
 They're both refreshing and cooling.

-I love heirloom tomatoes for their texture, the different flavours, their deformed appearances, and sizes.
-They have that idiosyncratic quality and thank goodness, there are still remaining living things that the weird science genetic modification did not manipulate its DNA.
+I love heirloom tomatoes for their texture, different flavors, their deformed appearances, and sizes.
+They have that idiosyncratic quality and thank goodness, there are still remaining living things that the weird science of genetic modification did not manipulate its DNA.
 They’re pollinated naturally, by insects, birds, wind, or human hands.
-So, if you come across with heirloom tomatoes, make sure to pick some.
+So, if you come across heirloom tomatoes, make sure to pick some.

 Fennel is one of the most underrated vegetables that has a fresh aromatic anise flavour that tickles taste buds and when blended with the right ingredients, creates a pleasing herbaceous fragrance.
 Some use fennel as a mouth refresher after eating a strongly spiced meal.

 Sprouts were categorized as potentially hazardous food by the FDA because they can carry illness food bugs.
 The moist condition required to sprout seeds is ideal for bacterial growth.
 So, Do we necessarily need to stay away from sprouts?
 Yes, if I have a compromised Immune system.
-However, Alfalfa sprouts contain many potential health benefits, have a high content of bioactive plant compounds, helps ease menopausal symptoms and so much more.
-It adds color, texture to a salad or any form of a dish you're serving.
+However, Alfalfa sprouts contain many potential health benefits, have a high content of bioactive plant compounds, help ease menopausal symptoms and so much more.
+It adds color and texture to a salad or any form of dish you're serving.

 Tomato carpaccio with fennel , alfalfa sprouts and basil vinaigrettePrint Pin